 Exposure: 1/8 s @ f20, ISO 100

-Shutter speed, Aperture & ISO
+Effect of Shutter speed on Aperture & ISO

-If you increase the shutter speed then you will also have to reduce the f-number and increase the ISO value too, to get a correct exposed image.
-Otherwise the image will appear dark and unclear.
+If you increase the shutter speed then you will also have to reduce the f-number and increase the ISO value too, to get a correctly exposed image.
+Otherwise, the image will appear dark and unclear.